A Guide to Maintenance and Repairs for Rental Properties

 Look for window damage on framing, glass, fixtures, and caulking, and ensure they are clean and function well.
 That includes repairing or replacing screens if necessary.
 Here are a few benefits to keeping your windows in top shape:

-• Functioning Windows Are Less Likely to Incur Damage: Tenants are less likely to force a window open or closed if the fixture is clean and functioning properly.
+• Functioning windows are less likely to incur damage. residents are less likely to force a window open or closed if the fixture is clean and functioning properly.
 Ensure that windows glide open and glide closed during your annual property inspection.
 Check lock fixtures on each window and replace any damaged parts.

-• Clean Windows Increase Appeal for New Residents: Making sure that all windows are cleaned during turn over will increase your unit’s appeal to future residents.
+• Clean windows increase appeal for new residents.
 Show off the landscaping and views with clean glass and screen inserts.

 • Gutter rusting and degradation